Skip to main content

 Apply directly now

-• The Bachelor's degree must be a qualified degree.
-The Bachelor's degree is a qualified degree if the Bachelor's degree was completed with a grade of at least 2.7.
+• The bachelor's degree must be a qualified degree. here meaning that is was completed with a grade of 2.7 or better.

 • In addition, the ability to consider literature and sources in two modern foreign languages must be demonstrated.
-Proof is provided by submitting the relevant text passages.
+Proof is provided by submitting corresponding text passages.

 The current examination regulations always apply.

-In addition, the Subject Examination Regulations of the individual (partial) degree programs (FPOs) define the basic structures of a (partial) degree program (e.g. admission requirements and content to be studied).
-The subject examination regulations are accompanied by study course plans, which represent the recommended exemplary course of study in the individual subjects, as well as module descriptions (content-related information on modules).
+In addition, the Departmental Examination Regulations for the individual degree programs (FPOs) define the basic structures of a degree program (e.g. admission requirements and content to be studied).
+The subject examination regulations are accompanied by suggested course sequences, which present a model for an ideal progression through the degree program in the individual subjects, as well as module descriptions (content-related information on modules).

 Examination regulations (incl. module descriptions)

-Good reasons to study History of Modernity at the University of Siegen
+Why Choose History of Modernity at the University of Siegen?

-• historical understanding of the present and future through key tools for analyzing societies
+• Deeper understanding of the present and future through key tools for analyzing societies

-• diverse professional fields and opportunities for doctoral studies
+• Broad career pathways and opportunities for doctoral study

 Icon Nachricht